Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 From a woody stump, Thunbergia develops on voluble stems that climb by wrapping around any support using the petioles of the leaves.
 Velvety, thin, and quadrangular, sometimes purplish, they cling on their own until they intertwine, forming a beautiful mass.
 They lignify over time.

 Particularly graphic, these long leafy stems add a certain lushness to the plant and highlight the exotic colours and voluptuous shapes of the flowers.
-Thunbergia is appreciated for its original and long flowering that extends from June to the first frosts.
+Thunbergia is appreciated for its original and long-lasting flowering that extends from June to the first frosts.
 The Black-eyed Susan is one of the most spectacular vines for the beautiful season.
 The bushy vegetation is adorned with a profusion of large trumpets.

 The flowers, encased in a velvety calyx and suspended by a short peduncle, bloom all summer long, continuously, either solitary or in small groups at the axil of the leaves, all along the stems.
-Around a small dark purple eye resembling a pupil at the centre of an iris, which earned it the nickname “Black-eyed Susan”, each petal unfolds in various often vibrant colours.
+Around a small dark purple eye resembling a pupil at the centre of an iris, which earned it the nickname “Black-eyed Susan,” each petal unfolds in various often vibrant colours.

 Nectariferous, this aubergine purple eye almost black at the centre attracts pollinating insects.
 After pollination, in warm climates only, the flowers develop into fruits, globular capsules that catapult small round seeds over a distance.